 '''

-9 template < typename T >

-global_ptr < T, memory_kind::any >
+global_ptr<T, memory_kind::any>

 heap_allocator::allocate(size_t n = 1, size_t align = 0);

 '''

-- Precondition: align is zero or a valid alignment.
-Additional preconditions from the allocate member function template on the dynamic type of this also apply. - This function internally performs a virtual dispatch to the allocate member function template of the appropriate derived type. - When this object is an instance of device_allocator<Device>, this call returns a global pointer obtained as if by calling:
+- 12 Precondition: align is zero or a valid alignment.
+Additional preconditions from the allocate member function template on the dynamic type of this also apply. - 13 This function internally performs a virtual dispatch to the allocate member function template of the appropriate derived type. - 14 When this object is an instance of device_allocator<Device>, this call returns a global pointer obtained as if by calling:

 and converting the resulting value to global_ptr<T,memory_kind::any>.
-Additionally, when the provided align is zero, it is treated as if Device::default alignment<T>() was instead passed for align.
+Additionally, when the provided align is zero, it is treated as if Device::default_alignment<T>() was instead passed for align.

-- The preconditions and semantics are otherwise identical to the corresponding allocate member function template of the appropriate derived type. - 14 template < typename T, memory_kind K > void heap_allocator::deallocate(global_ptr < T, K > g); - Precondition: K == this->kind() || K == memory_kind::any.
-Additional preconditions from the deallocate member function template on the dynamic type of this also apply. - This function internally performs a virtual dispatch to the deallocate member function template of the appropriate derived type. - When this object is an instance of device_allocator<Device>, this call is semantically equivalent to:
+15 The preconditions and semantics are otherwise identical to the corresponding allocate member function template of the appropriate derived type.

-- The preconditions and semantics are otherwise identical to the corresponding deallocate member function template of the appropriate derived type. - Equivalent to calling device_object.destroy(lev), where device_object is the device object associated with this allocator.
-For example, an instance of device_allocator<cuda_device> will invoke cuda_device::destroy() on the associated cuda device object. - The preconditions and semantics are otherwise identical to the corresponding destroy member function of the appropriate device type. - 22 virtual heap_allocator::~heap_allocator(); - Destructs this heap_allocator object by dispatching to the destructor provided by the derived allocator type. - This function may be called when UPC++ is in the uninitialized state.

-16.2.4 device allocator

 '''

-1 template < typename Device >
+16 template<typename T, memory_kind K>

+void heap_allocator::deallocate(global_ptr<T, K> g);

+'''

+- 17 Precondition: K == this->kind() || K == memory_kind::any.
+Additional preconditions from the deallocate member function template on the dynamic type of this also apply. - 18 This function internally performs a virtual dispatch to the deallocate member function template of the appropriate derived type. - 19 When this object is an instance of device_allocator<Device>, this call is semantically equivalent to:

+20 The preconditions and semantics are otherwise identical to the corresponding deallocate member function template of the appropriate derived type.

+- 22 Equivalent to calling device_object.destroy(lev), where device_object is the device object associated with this allocator.
+For example, an instance of device_allocator<cuda_device> will invoke cuda_device::destroy() on the associated cuda_device object. - The preconditions and semantics are otherwise identical to the corresponding destroy member function of the appropriate device type.

+'''

+24 virtual heap_allocator::~heap_allocator();

+'''

+- 25 Destructs this heap_allocator object by dispatching to the destructor provided by the derived allocator type. - 26 This function may be called when UPC++ is in the uninitialized state.

+16.2.4 device_allocator

+'''

+1 template<typename Device>

 class device_allocator final : public heap_allocator;

-C++ Concepts: DefaultConstructible, MoveConstructible, MoveAssignable,

-Destructible

-3
+'''

-A class template representing an allocator for a device segment.

-device_allocator<Device> is a concrete type derived from the abstract base

-class heap allocator, and inherits the members specified in the previous sec-

-tion for that base class.
+- 2 C++ Concepts: DefaultConstructible, MoveConstructible, MoveAssignable, Destructible - 3 A class template representing an allocator for a device segment. - 4 device_allocator<Device> is a concrete type derived from the abstract base class heap_allocator, and inherits the members specified in the previous section for that base class.

-5 template < typename Device >
+'''

+5 template<typename Device>

 class device_allocator {

-using device type = Device;
+using device_type = Device;

 // ...

 };

+'''

-Member type that is an alias for the template parameter Device.
+6 Member type that is an alias for the template parameter Device.

-7 template < typename Device >
+'''

+7 template<typename Device>

 class device_allocator {

 static constexpr memory_kind kind = Device::kind;

+// ...

 };

+'''

-A constant indicating the memory kind managed by this allocator type.
+8 A constant indicating the memory kind managed by this allocator type.

+'''

 9 template < typename Device >

-device_allocator < Device > : : device_allocator();
+device_allocator < Device >:: device_allocator();

-10

-Constructs an inactive device allocator object.

-11

-This function may be called when UPC++ is in the uninitialized state.

 '''

+- 10 Constructs an inactive device_allocator object. - 11 This function may be called when UPC++ is in the uninitialized state.

-This function is collective (§12.1) over the world() team, and the master persona (§10.5.1) must appear in the persona stack of the calling thread.
+13 This function is collective (\$12.1) over the world() team, and the master persona (\$10.5.1) must appear in the persona stack of the calling thread.